-The Federal Clean Water Act, implemented through the municipal stormwater NPDES permit, mandates a wide variety of local programs to manage surface and storm water and improve water quality.
+The Federal Clean Water Act, implemented through the municipal stormwater National Pollutant Discharge Elimination System (NPDES) permit, mandates a wide variety of local programs to manage surface and storm water and improve water quality.
 Compliance is measured by the effectiveness of the City's surface water and water quality programs, which impact operations in Parks, Public Works, and other departments.

-- Objective G.6.1 Educate, implement and enforce City storm and surface water codes and standards in accordance with applicable local, Federal and State laws and permits.

-Additionally, coordinate with private entities such as the two private golf courses in Sammamish to manage surface and stormwater runoff. - Action G.6.1.A Adopt a new Stormwater Design Manual in accordance with the City's NPDES Phase II Permit. - Action G.6.1.B Conduct a City-wide review of development codes, standards and guidance documents and revise as needed to incorporate and require Low Impact Development (LID) principles and LID BMPs in accordance with the City's NPDES Phase II Permit. - Action G.6.1.C Develop and implement a policy requiring privately-owned stormwater facilities that drain to the City's storm system be properly maintained.
+Objective G.6.1 Educate, implement and enforce City storm and surface water codes and standards in accordance with applicable local, Federal and State laws and permits.
+Action G.6.1.A Adopt a new Stormwater Design Manual in accordance with the City's NPDES Phase II Permit.
+Action G.6.1.B Conduct a City-wide review of development codes, standards and guidance documents and revise as needed to incorporate and require Low Impact Development (LID) principles and LID BMPs in accordance with the City's NPDES Phase II Permit.
+Action G.6.1.C Develop and implement a policy requiring privately-owned stormwater facilities that drain to the City's storm system be properly maintained.
 This will help ensure that they continue to function as designed and not become an eyesore to the surrounding community.